jinghuazhao/GWAS-course/README.md

-# This seeds a collection of utilities for GWAS
+# A collection of utilities for GWAS

 ## hess